 Our Valued Staff

-Vince Kavanaugh, Managing Partner
+Vince Kavanaugh, Funeral Director

 A licensed Funeral Director and Embalmer.
 He graduated from Mortuary College in Kansas City, Kansas.
 Prior to joining Belden Larkin Funeral Home, he served in the communities of Sioux City, Iowa; Omaha, Nebraska; and Wichita, Kansas.

 He currently holds licensure in Nebraska, Iowa and Kansas, and is a National Board Certified Funeral Director and Embalmer.
 He is a member of the American Society of Embalmers.